 Conservation Status

 Road development is a major threat to the breeding migrations of salamanders.
 They fragment the habitat and put the animals in danger of car mortality.
 Moreover, research suggests that A. gracile prefer to inhabit old-growth forests, which are heavily harvested in many areas.
 Placing a forest buffer of 200-250 m around breeding sites used by terrestrial adults will help in preserving current populations.
 Finally, the introduction of trout to a water system previously devoid of large predators can severely weaken the salamander population in the surrounding area.
-(Romansic and April 23, 2001)
+(Romansic, April 23, 2001)

 Other Comments